International Jobs in Thailand

 During one break in the rush of visitors, I took a stroll around the fair, checking out the competition and noting the different approaches to sales.
 I had removed my blue “exhibitor” badge, and, as I still was in suit and tie, was approached numerous times by various salespeople.
 I was struck by the disparity of spoken English ability, and a few times caught myself wondering just how many business deals might have been lost due to failures to communicate.
 There were a few farang translators like myself, and when I spoke to them, they remarked on just how easy this job was.
 Indeed, knowledge of Thai, while helpful is definitely not a necessity.
 For the most part, due to the vagaries of the Thai educational system, the company owners can read and write English at a much higher level than they can speak.
 Thus, they have little trouble giving their native-speaker salesperson all of the information necessary to do the job, and then reap the obvious benefits of setting their customers at ease.

-In Thailand, large scale international fairs such as TIFF are fast becoming near-monthly occurrences.
+In Thailand, large scale international fairs are fast becoming near-monthly occurrences.
 The overabundance of cheap labor, along with the current Prime Minister’s emphasis on developing business and global trade (including Free Trade Agreements in the works with Australia and America, among others), has created a fertile ground for the export business.
-Some are already calling Thailand the “Detroit of Asia” for the latest growth in the automotive industry south of Bangkok.
+Thailand is experiencing growth in the automotive industry south of Bangkok.
 As trade continues to expand, the need for English salespeople to assist in all phases of the dealmaking process becomes more and more urgent.

 Seth Leighton hails from a small town on the coast of Maine.
 After graduating from Harvard University, he moved to Thailand, seeking adventure, excitement and non-New England weather.